mini-roostico/subjekt-doc/Writerside/topics/DevOps.md

 The project followed a mix of the *Trunk-based Development* and *Git flow* principles.
 Pull requests requirements for merging were only related to CI/CD pipeline success, not involving PR reviews.

-For the `web-api`, the major part of the development used several, separated long-lived feature branches, merging through **Pull Requests** into the *develop* branch subsequently merged into the *main* every release.
+For the `api-web`, the major part of the development used several, separated long-lived feature branches, merging through **Pull Requests** into the *develop* branch subsequently merged into the *main* every release.

 For the `subjekt` library project, the project initially migrated from a JVM only project to a Kotlin Multiplatform